rumca-js/RSS-Link-Database-2022/2022/11/2022-11-04/https.www.dailymail.co.uknewsindex.rss_entries.md

-# Source Daily Mail, Source URL:https://www.dailymail.co.uk/news/index.rss
+# Source Daily Mail, Source URL:https://www.dailymail.co.uk/news/index.rss, Source language: en-US

 ## Argentine Divorce court gives final say to who will get the dogs... to the PETS themselves
  - [https://www.dailymail.co.uk/news/article-11392447/Argentine-Divorce-court-gives-final-say-dogs-PETS-themselves.html?ns_mchannel=rss&ns_campaign=1490&ito=1490](https://www.dailymail.co.uk/news/article-11392447/Argentine-Divorce-court-gives-final-say-dogs-PETS-themselves.html?ns_mchannel=rss&ns_campaign=1490&ito=1490)
  - RSS feed: https://www.dailymail.co.uk/news/index.rss
  - date published: 2022-11-04 23:53:18+00:00
- - tags: None

 For one divorcing couple in Argentina it saw them head to court to resolve who would have custody of their two dogs.
 But in an unlikely resolution, the court apparently left it to the dogs.